 The NAISMA Weed Free Forage and Gravel program is the only program in North America that maintains a list of standards that provide land managers assurance that noxious weeds will not be spread through the movement of forage, hay, mulch, or gravel brought in to the property.
 The goals of the Weed Free Forage and Gravel program are (1) to provide a guideline for the minimum requirements of certifying that forage, hay, and gravel are weed-free; and (2) to ensure uniform training and participation of the provinces and states in the program.

 The Weed Free Forage and Gravel standards are designed:

-- to provide some assurance to all participants that forage certified through this program meets a minimum acceptable standard.
+- to provide some assurance to all participants that forage and/ or gravel certified through this program meets a minimum acceptable standard.

 - to provide continuity between the various provinces and states in the program.

-- to limit the spread of noxious weeds through forage and mulch.
+- to limit the spread of noxious weeds through forage, mulch, and gravel.

 States and Provinces in Accordance with North American Weed Free Forage Standards

 Contact Marsha Watland, WFF&G Coordinator at 218-847-9392 for more information.